What is self-harm?

 - Feel weak, shameful or disgusted

 Treatment for self-harm at Nightingale Hospital

 Counselling can help reach feelings, address past problems and help manage your feelings and problems in a different way in the future.
-Cognitive Behavioural Therapy, known as CBT, takes a practical approach to look at what happens just before self-harm, encouraging to keep a diary of self-harming episodes.
+Cognitive Behavioural Therapy (CBT) takes a practical approach to look at what happens just before self-harm, encouraging one to keep a diary of self-harming episodes.